Maks6831/react-programming-ecommerce/README.md

 ## ❔ QUESTIONS

-- If you have any questions, [please click here to send us an email.](mailto:bytebazaar@gmail.com)
+If you have any questions, [please click here to send us an email.](mailto:bytebazaar@gmail.com) Our team will get back to you as soon as possible.

 ## 📃 LICENSE